 1914-D Wheat Penny

-The 1914-D Wheat Penny had a tiny mintage compared to some of the other years in the Wheat Penny series.
+The 1914 D Penny had a tiny mintage compared to some of the other years in the Wheat Penny series.
 It had just under 1.2 million total coins struck from the Denver Mint.
 In fact, this is one of the smallest mintages in the series making it a Wheat Penny key date that is well worth finding.
 Compared to the Philadelphia Mint of this same year that minted over 75 million coins, it’s no wonder this coin is so special and sought after.
-It will command a high price with that scarcity.
+Continue reading to learn more about 1914 D Wheat Penny Value.

 History of the 1914-D Wheat Penny